High Island Reservoir

 View from the top of High Island Reservoir East Dam.
 Po Pin Chau is the rocky islet on the left.

-The High Island Reservoir, located in the far south eastern part of the Sai Kung Peninsula, was opened in 1978, helping to alleviate water shortage problems in Hong Kong.
-Its water capacity is approximately 273 million cubic metres.
+The High Island Reservoir is the largest impounding reservoir by capacity in Hong Kong.
+Located in the far south eastern part of the Sai Kung Peninsula, it was opened in 1978, helping to alleviate water shortage problems in Hong Kong.
+Its water capacity is approximately 281 million cubic metres.
 The area it occupies was originally the Kwun Mun Channel (官門海峽), which separated High Island from the Sai Kung Peninsula.